Tire Dressing: What It Is and Should We Use It

-When it all comes down to using tire dressing on your tires, it truly depends on the consumer.
+Choosing the tire dressing for your tires depends on your needs and preferences.
 You should never apply tire dressing to tread, because it can make the tread slippery.
 This is especially important for motorcycles.
-Always follow manufacturers directions and wear protective gloves when applying solvent-based products.
+Always follow manufacturer’s directions and wear protective gloves when applying solvent-based products.
 The use of tire shine is a case by case situation.

 While all of the above may sound a bit complicated, the procedure is actually quite simple and will only take a few minutes per tire.
 In the end you will end up with a well protected tire that looks like it came out of a show room!
 With tire dressing products, there is no faster or easier way to give tires the appearance of a professional detailing job at a fraction of the cost.
 Check out DetailXPerts many specialty professional detailing services that we offer: from pet hair removal, golf clubs and shoes cleaning to wheel and rim shine.